 Angel Oak Tree -

 This was a color representation of the Angel oak Tree in Mississippi.
 The tree was covered in moss and the limbs just looked like they were alive and dancing.
 This painting is 30" tall x 40" wide by 1.5" deep.
 Each of the the limbs really look like they're dancing to me.
-This sold on my first day at Serendipity Boutique in Greendale.
+This sold on my first day of installation at Serendipity Boutique in Greendale.

 Angel Oak Tree -